m-guseva/m-guseva.github.io/_portfolio/SPMPreprocessingPipeline.md

 spm_jobman('run', matlabbatch)
 ```
 ## Segmentation
 Next, the tissues were segmented with SPM's segmentation tool.
-To maintain a better overview over the segmentation parameters (they slightly change between the tissue probability maps), I did not put the code in a loop.
+To maintain a better overview over the segmentation parameters (they slightly change between the tissue probability maps), I didn't put the code in a loop.
 ```matlab
 matlabbatch = [];
 matlabbatch{1}.spm.spatial.preproc.channel.vols = {convertStringsToChars(niftiFolder+"/anat/anat.nii")};